rrichardson/disambiguating/draft2.md

 # Disambiguating Databases

 The topic of data storage is one that doesn't need to be well understood until something goes wrong (data disappears), or something goes really right (too many customers).
 Because databases can be treated like black boxes with an API, their inner workings are often overlooked.
 They're often treated as magic things that just take data when offered, and supply it when asked.
 Since these two operations are the only understood activities of the technology, they are often the only feature points presented when one is comparing different technologies.

-But what exactly is an *operation*?
+Benchmarks are often provided in *operations* per second, but what exactly is an *operation*?
 Within the realm of databases, this could mean any number of things.
 Is that operation a transaction?
 Is it an indexing of data?
 A retrieval from an index?
 Does it store the data to a durable medium like a hard disk, or does it beam it by laser towards Alpha Centauri?

 It is this ambiguity that causes havoc in the software industry.
 Misunderstanding the features and guarantees of a database system can cause, at best, user consternation due to slowness or unavailability.
 At worst, it could result in fiscal damage, or even jail time due to loss data.